XyrusTheVirus/qualifire-home-assignment/README.md

 The project has a strong focus on testability:

 - **Unit Tests**
-    - Utilities such as auth header parsing are covered by isolated tests.
+    - Isolated tests cover utilities such as auth header parsing.
     - Quota and metrics services are tested for correctness, edge cases, and concurrency-related behavior (e.g., resetting windows, updating usage).
     - Error helpers are validated to ensure they produce consistent and predictable API responses.